rlunde/rlunde/README.md

 # Languages, Tools, Databases:

-**Note**: I never claim to be an expert in a language (or anything else).
-So I'll try to distinguish between the things I've used at work "for real" versus things I've written personal projects in, versus things I'm curious about and learning.

-Also: the order of things here is alphabetical (not by preference, familiarity, or anything else).
+**Note**: I love learning and trying new things, so this is both incomplete and always changing.

 ## Languages

 ### Used for real

+The order of languages here is alphabetical (not ordered by preference or familiarity).

 - c, c++, css, go, html, java, javascript, perl, php, python, sql, ruby, swift, typescript